UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - UKCloud provides detailed instructions in the Knowledge Centre for the installation, configuration and reporting of the Usage Meter (see the list of articles at the end of this Service Scope).

-- It is the customers responsibility to install and configure the Usage Meter prior to using the service as it is required for reporting and invoicing.
+- It is the customer's responsibility to install and configure the Usage Meter prior to using the service as it is required for reporting and invoicing.
 The customer can utilise UKCloud Professional Services at an additional cost if assistance is required for this task.

 As the Usage Meter is installed in an environment that UKCloud has no access to: